Felipeortizvi/Lunar-Mining/README.md

 ![alt text](images/LunarSimCustom.png)

-## Design Choices, Styling Choices, and Considerations
+## Design Choices and Considerations

 I designed 3 classes: `MiningTruck`, `MiningStation`, and `Simulation` to create this project.
-Each class has header files which create public, private, and protected variables and methods.
+The Simulation class contains instances of both Station and MiningTruck, using a composition relationship where Simulation is created of these objects.
+Also note, each class has header files which create public, private, and protected variables and methods.

 Public methods/variables: Uppercase first letter and underscore at the end, e.g. `GetTruckID_()`.
 Private methods/variables: Lowercase and underscore at the end, e.g. `truckid_`.